-Your best bet may be to either plan ahead and get a special B-2 prospective student visa before arriving in the U.S., or to leave the U.S. now and apply for an F-1 visa from an overseas consulate.
+Your best bet might be to either plan ahead and get a special B-2 prospective student visa before arriving in the U.S., or to leave the U.S. now and apply for an F-1 visa from an overseas consulate.
 These possibilities are also discussed below.

 The B-2 visitor visa is intended only for nonimmigrants who wish to travel to the United States on a temporary basis for pleasure, tourism, or medical treatment.
 While this can include a short course of study that is recreational in nature, it cannot include course work that will count as credit towards a degree.

-Unfortunately, many foreign nationals who already have a B-2 visa in their passport assume that they can use it to enter the United States, even when their intent is to study.
+Unfortunately, many foreign nationals who already have a B-2 visa in their passport assume that they can use it to enter the United States even when their intent is to study.
 The common assumption is that they can simply file a change of status application once accepted to an academic program.
 This mindset is commonly referred to as a preconceived intent to study.
 This preconceived intent conflicts with the purpose of the B-2 visa.
 If USCIS has reason to believe that you had a preconceived intent to study when you used your B-2 visa for U.S. entry, your change of status application will probably be denied.

 Only you know what your true intent was when you entered the United States.
 If you did have a preconceived intent to study, you should avoid the change of status application and travel home to apply for the F-1 visa.